pangyyen/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for CareCentral.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
    ![Ui](images/Ui.png)
-5. For Mac users unable to open the file or encountering this issue, follow this [guide](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Run-JAR-file-example-windows-linux-ubuntu).
+5. For Mac users who are unable to open the file or encountering this issue, follow this [guide](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Run-JAR-file-example-windows-linux-ubuntu).

 <p align="center">
   <img width="275" height="280" src="images/mac_issue.png" alt="Image of Java Application launch failed.">